 In honor of the previous long-term collaboration with Ulm University (2007-2019), the already established name Fascia Research Group will also be continued to describe this collaborative project and its team members.

 In close cooperation with other international research groups devoted to the rapidly developing field of fascia research, we attempt to explore the biomechanical, sensorial and physiological properties of the body wide fascial network in the human body from an evidence oriented perspective.
 Tissues included (in our understanding of the fascial network) encompass aponeuroses, intramuscular connective tissues, tendons, ligaments, joint capsules, septi, retinaculae, in addition to dense irregular connective tissue sheets ('proper fasciae') such as the nucheal fascia or plantar fascia.

-Current research activities of our group include:
+Current research activities of this project include:

-- Function of the human lumbar fascia in walking
+- Function of the human lumbar fascia in walking.

-- The role of calcium activated potassium channels in myofibroblast proliferation and in fibroproliferative diseases
+- The role of calcium activated potassium channels in myofibroblast proliferation and in fibroproliferative diseases.

 -> Visit our international networking website: www.fasciaresearch.com

 -> Internat.
 Autumn School on Movement Science, Berlin, October 4th-6th, 2023

 -> World Congress on Low Back & Pelvic Girdle Pain, Melbourne, Nov.
 1st-4th, 2023

 -> Safe the date: Internat.
 4-annual congress "Connective Tissues in Sports Medicine - CONNECT2025" in Munich, March 15th-16th, 2025